-- 2" Viewfinder, additionally optional wide angle ocular and microphone kit for portable use of the camera system in studio and EFP situations. - Integral zoom control in handgrip makes awkward groundlevel shots easy. - SuperXPander and optional 7" Viewfinder for use as a full-featured studio camera in studio and EFP situations. - HD-SDI output directly on the TriaxHD adapter for local connection of a HD monitor. - High-end simultaneous SDTV outputs (both digital as well as analog) on the HD Base Station for a gradual and managed transition from SDTV to HDTV - · Script board. - · Tripod adapter plate. - Smart-TouchTM for instant access to predefined shooting characteristics. - A robust flight-case for a secure transport of your camera.
+- 2" Viewfinder, additionally optional wide angle ocular and microphone kit for portable use of the camera system in studio and EFP situations. - Integral zoom control in handgrip makes awkward groundlevel shots easy. - SuperXPander and optional 7" Viewfinder for use as a full-featured studio camera in studio and EFP situations. - High-end SDTV outputs (both digital as well as analog) on the Base Station. - Script board. - Tripod adapter plate. - Smart-Touch[TM] for instant access to predefined shooting characteristics. - A robust flight-case for a secure transport of your camera.